Pranas Mašiotas

 Pranas Mašiotas (1863–1940) was a Lithuanian activist and educator best known as children's writer and translator.

-Born in Suvalkija to a family of Lithuanian farmers, Mašiotas attended Marijampolė Gymnasium and studied mathematics at Moscow University.
+Born in Suvalkija to a family of Lithuanian farmers, Mašiotas attended Marijampolė Gymnasium and studied mathematics at the Imperial Moscow University.
 As a Catholic, he could not obtain employment in Lithuania and took temporary clerical jobs in Łomża and Riga before becoming math teacher at the Riga Gymnasium in 1891.
 He held this job until World War I forced him to evacuate to Voronezh where he became director of the Lithuanian girls' and boys' gymnasiums.
 He returned to Lithuania in 1918 and started working on organizing the education system in the newly independent country.
 He was vice-minister at the Ministry of Education from 1919 to 1923.
 He then became director of the Vytautas the Great Gymnasium in Klaipėda.
 He retired in 1929 and focused on literary work.
 He died on 14 September 1940.

 Mašiotas was very active in Lithuanian cultural life.
 He joined and organized various Lithuanian societies, including the Lithuanian Scientific Society and the Žvaigždė Society which he chaired for about a decade.
 He contributed about 600 articles to the Lithuanian press.
 In total, he published about 140 books of which about 30 are original (others are translations or based on works by others).
 He mainly published children's fiction, textbooks for schools, and popular science books.
 He translated such children's classics as Maya the Bee by Waldemar Bonsels and Emil and the Detectives by Erich Kästner.

 Biography

 Early life

 Mašiotas was born on 19 December 1863 in Pūstelninkai near Kudirkos Naumiestis which was then part of the Russian Empire.
 His parents were farmers.
 Their home was located near the border with East Prussia and as such sometimes sheltered Lithuanian book smugglers who carried illegal Lithuanian publications to the Russian Empire in violation of the Lithuanian press ban.

 He attended a Russian primary school for about half a year, but was mostly home schooled by his parents and relatives.
 In 1874, he was admitted to the preparatory class of the Marijampolė Gymnasium.
 His classmates were future writers Antanas Krikščiukaitis (pen name Aišbė) and Antanas Vilkutaitis (pen name Keturakis).
 He graduated in 1883 with a silver medal.

-He received a special government stipend for Lithuanian students (360 rubles annually) and enrolled into the Faculty of Physics and Mathematics at Moscow University.
+He received a special government stipend for Lithuanian students (360 rubles annually) and enrolled into the Faculty of Physics and Mathematics at the Imperial Moscow University.
 There, he joined Lithuanian cultural life and became a contributor to Aušra, the first Lithuanian-language newspaper.
 In total, he published ten articles in Aušra in which he criticized the Lithuanian press ban and other Russification policies implement by the Tsarist regime and provided practical advice to Lithuanian farmers.